-- 62. In any year in which the budget of the aid schemes referred to by section 3.1 exceeds 25 % of the revenues generated from the auctioning of allowances, the Member State concerned must publish a report setting out the reasons for exceeding that amount, in accordance with Article 10a(6) of Directive 2003/87/EC.
+- 61. EEA EFTA States must ensure that detailed records regarding all measures involving the granting of aid are maintained.
+Such records must contain all information necessary to establish that the conditions regarding, where applicable, eligible costs and maximum allowable aid intensity have been observed.
+Those records must be maintained for 10 years from the date on which the aid was granted and be provided to ESA upon request. - 62.
+In any year in which the budget of the aid schemes referred to by Section 3.1 exceeds 25 % of the revenues generated from the auctioning of allowances, the EEA EFTA State concerned must publish a report setting out the reasons for exceeding that amount, in accordance with Article 10a(6) of Directive 2003/87/EC.
 The report must include relevant information on electricity prices for large industrial consumers benefiting from the scheme, without prejudice to requirements regarding the protection of confidential information.
 The report must also include information on whether due consideration has been given to other measures to sustainably lower indirect carbon costs in the medium to long term. - 63.
-Electricity generators and network operators benefiting from aid covered by section 3.2 must report, by 28 February of each year, on the implementation of their selected investments, including the balance of free allocation and investment expenditure incurred and the types of investments supported.
+Electricity generators and network operators benefiting from aid covered by Section 3.2 must report, by 28 February of each year, on the implementation of their selected investments, including the balance of free allocation and investment expenditure incurred and the types of investments supported.